Smeg Clothes Dryers Review

 There are some similar features to the condenser model mentioned above, such as the clean lint filter reminder and water tank full indicator.
 You can also delay the start time on this Smeg dryer and enable the child lock for safety.

 Heat pump clothes dryers are typically more energy efficient compared to other types of dryers, and you can expect a six-star energy efficiency rating from this SAHP7 model.
-It should add around $47 to your annual energy costs, according to the standard test.
 It further boasts a noise level of 66 decibels.

 - Dimensions (HxWxD): 846 x 595 x 598mm